avibrahms/mev-research/FRPs/active/classify-sophisticated-mevs.md

   Problematic bundles are bundles that are part of a bigger attack, therefore they either make sense on their own, or they don't.
 If they do, we classify them.
 If they don't we'll assume they are part of a sequence.
 Before we go to the next point: sequential analysis, we need to separate bundles by the attack they belong to.
 Multiple searchers might launch complex attacks in the same block, we distinguish between them

 3. Sequential analysis:
-  The bundles are part of a sequence inside the block.
+  The bundles are part of a sequence inside the block that we'll analyze to extract meaning in context.

 ## References